 You must successfully complete the LLQP course through an authorized course provider, before you can write the LLQP exam.
 The following LLQP course providers have been approved by the Superintendent for individuals who wish to write the LLQP exam in Ontario.
 Approved courses are available in both English and French.
 These courses are provided commercially by educational providers and insurers, and course fees are set by the individual course providers.

 Different course providers cover the same material and courses are developed using the same curriculum.
-They can take different formats, however, such as a classroom course, correspondence, or online course.
+However, they can take different formats, such as a classroom course, correspondence, or online course.
 You are encouraged to research the various course options to ensure the course selected is appropriate for your needs.
 It takes approximately 100 hours to complete a qualifying LLQP course, though completion times will vary widely between students.

 Approved Course Providers